The best Micro Four Thirds lenses

 1 - Olympus 40-150mm f/4-5.6 & Panasonic 45-150mm f/4-5.6

 I voluntarily decided to regroup the two models of the two brands.
 If you are looking for your first telephoto lens to start with, and you have a small budget, these are the two models you should turn to.
-Equivalent to 80-300mm full frame lenses, this focal length will be largely adapted for travel, daily, portrait or wildlife photography.
+Equivalent to 80-300mm full-frame lenses, this focal length will be largely adapted for travel, daily, portrait or wildlife photography.

 2 - Panasonic Lumix 35-100mm f/2.8 II

-With a classic 70-200mm equivalent full frame focal length, this telephoto lens is a very nice lens that will delight people looking for a brighter lens than the 40-150mm mentioned above.
+With a classic 70-200mm equivalent full-frame focal length, this telephoto lens is a very nice lens that will delight people looking for a brighter lens than the 40-150mm mentioned above.
 This lens offers very good image quality and is stabilized for a remarkably light weight.
 It is in my opinion the first serious reference in this focal length range from Panasonic.

 3 - Olympus M. ZUIKO 40-150 mm f/2.8 PRO

 Here is a very nice lens that Olympus offers.
 It can be considered as the high-end evolution of the 40-150mm f/4-5.6.
-This telephoto lens is stabilized and tropicalized (PRO range) and has a large maximum aperture fixed at f/2.8.
+This telephoto lens is stabilized and weather-sealed (PRO range) and has a large maximum aperture fixed at f/2.8.
 This lens is the first serious reference at Olympus to approach wildlife photography.
 Of course, the price remains quite high, but for someone wanting a quality telephoto lens, this is in my opinion the best reference at Olympus.

 The Panasonic Lumix G X Vario 35-100 mm f/2.8 ASPH Power O.I.S, a beautiful bright telephoto lens!